openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 `sudo raspi-config`

-Here you can expand filesystem, change user password and set timezone (in internationalization options).
+Here you can expand filesystem to maximize memory, change user password and set timezone (in internationalization options).
 This will take effect on the next reboot, so go ahead and reboot if prompted, or run `sudo reboot` when you're ready.

 ## Setting up an SSH key for Password-less Login [optional - WARNING: THIS COULD POTENTIALLY LOCK YOU OUT OF YOUR RASPBERRY PI]